 Whether you want to get more flexible, stronger connect your body and your mind, take care of your physical, mental and emotional well being … there’s something here for you.

 I teach Yin, Restorative, Hatha & Vinyasa Yoga.
 I usually teach in a workshop or retreat setting.
 People can really get to know their practice regardless of their level.
 I also work with private groups over a period of time getting to know them and their individual needs.

 What is a workshop?

 A workshop allows you more time to practice.
 It’s longer than a typical yoga class so that you can dedicate a bit more time to doing postures and looking at what is going on in them.

 This doesn’t mean that you have to be fitter or experienced.
 Workshops are for everyone.

 I designed them with people in mind who do not have the time to dedicate a weekly slot in their life to a yoga class but yet would still like to try the practice or develop their current practice.
 It can also be a oppurtunity to deepen a current practice.

 This is a quiet, slow, contemplative practice that complements a busy mind or lifestyle, regular yoga practice and other sports.
-If you want to improve your flexibility Yin is for you.
+If you want to improve your joint mobility, flexibility & stability – Yin is for you.

 involves the use or props to support the body to completely relax.
 It moves you towards health and wellbeing.